 Acid reflux or gastroesophageal reflux disease is extremely common.
 This is caused by stomach acid backing up to the throat causing coughing and sore throat.
 If left untreated, it can even result in throat cancer.

 Though there is no direct linkage between Fatty Liver & Acid Reflux – I was clearly facing both these problems.
-Unfortunately, fatty liver has no medical fix.
+Unfortunately, fatty liver & Acid Reflux have no medical fix.

 - Regular exercise,